Inca Trail Trek - Machu Picchu Picture

 Local Expertise and a Top-Quality Service on Inca Trail Treks Since 2009!

 Discover the wonders of Peru's heartland by hiking the Inca Trail Peru with Valencia Travel Cusco.
-Our exclusive Inca Trail hike immerses you in breathtaking Peruvian countryside, guiding you along the ancient pathways of the Incas to the iconic Machu Picchu.
-The world-famous Inca Trail hike is considered the best trekking route in South America and follows the ancient roads that were created by the Incas centuries ago.
+Our exclusive Inca Trail hike immerses you in breathtaking Peruvian countryside, guiding you through the Andes along the ancient pathways of the Incas, to reach the iconic Machu Picchu.
+The world-famous Inca Trail hike is considered the best trekking route in South America and follows one of the ancient roads, created by the Incas centuries ago.

-Along the Inca Trail trek, you will come across fascinating archaeological sites that are accessible only by foot.
-Accompanied by a knowledgeable guide from Valencia Travel Cusco, you will learn about the rich history of the Inca civilization while making new friends from around the globe.
-The Inca Trail hike is challenging in parts, but the experience is truly life-changing and well worth the effort.
+Along the Inca Trail trek, you will come across fascinating archaeological sites that can only be reached on foot.
+Accompanied by a knowledgeable local guide from Valencia Travel Cusco, you will learn about the rich history of the Inca civilization while making new friends from around the globe.
+The Inca Trail hike is challenging in parts, but the experience is truly life-changing and worth every step!

 Our Inca Trail packages include the 2-Day Short Inca Trail, the 4-Day Classic Inca Trail, the 4-Day Classic Inca Trail - Premium, the 5-Day Classic Inca Trail Trek, the 5-Day Inca Trail Express, and the 7-Day Hike The Inca Trail to Machu Picchu.
-These Inca Trail hikes follow the ancient pathways carved out of the mountains centuries ago by the Incas, offering the perfect blend of camping and trekking when you hike Machu Picchu.
+These Inca Trail hikes follow the Inca pathways carved out of the mountains centuries ago, offering the perfect blend of camping and trekking to hike Machu Picchu.
+There is even an Inca Trail option for those who prefer not to camp on their Inca Trail adventure!
+So, no need to bring a sleeping bag!

 What You Need To Know About Hiking The Inca Trail: